underdogliu/underdogliu.github.io/events.md

 * 2019
     * Future of Work @ the Melting Pot, Edinburgh
-        * 03.02 - ARTIFICIAL INTELLIGENCE: WHERE WE WILL TAKE IT TO?
+        * 03.02 - Artificial Intelligence: Where we will take it to?

 -------------------
 ### Events